JohnCelery/Pilgrim-Outbound/README.md

 ## The Promise
 When finished, *Pilgrim Outbound* will be a pick-up-and-die-trying browser game:
 clickable, readable, no installs, but deep enough that veterans will chase perfect runs, dissect seed patterns, and swap campfire stories of the one caravan that almost made it home.

+## Current Status
+- Basic map travel with costs and neighbor restrictions
+- Placeholder encounters deduct resources and can trigger game over
+- Early HUD and inventory grid implemented (drag-and-drop only)